SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Introduction

-SAS platforms capable of producing relatively ideal PSFs (i.e., near Dirac-delta functions) can accurately estimate the scene while mitigating blur in the corresponding image.
-However, near-ideal PSFs require high bandwidth transducers, which are often prohibitively expensive to build.
-In theory, we can overcome resolution limitations in post-processing by \textit{deconvolving} the PSF from computed SAS images.
 Deconvolution is a classic problem in many sensing fields including optical imaging~\cite{yuan2007image, biemond1990iterative, wang2014recent, sibarita2005deconvolution, starck2002deconvolution} and seismology~\cite{ulrych1971application, treitel1982linear}.
 Fewer works explore deconvolution for SAS~\cite{Heering, Pailhas2017, marston2010scattering}, and we did not find any works in literature that benchmark competing deconvolution methods on SAS datasets.
 Further, the application of deep neural networks, which often yield state-of-the-art results for inverse imaging problems~\cite{ongie2020deep}, remains unexplored for performing SAS deconvolution.
 Our work serves to fill this gap in existing literature.

-In this paper, we investigate SAS deconvolution for \textit{circular} SAS (CSAS) collection geometries, where a SAS platform orbits a scene.
-CSAS enables improved resolution and reduced speckle noise by capturing multiple observations of a target~\cite{ferguson2005application, friedman2005circular, hayes2009synthetic, chen2019resolution, williams2015multi}.
+In this paper, we investigate SAS deconvolution for \textit{circular} SAS (CSAS) collection geometries.
+CSAS enables improved resolution and reduced speckle noise by maximizing the number of angular look directions at a target~\cite{ferguson2005application, friedman2005circular, hayes2009synthetic, chen2019resolution, williams2015multi}.
 We develop a novel pipeline that uses an implicit neural representation (INR) to deconvolve SAS images.
-Our SAS INR pipeline, which we call \textit{SINR}, uses knowledge of the CSAS PSF to train in a self-supervised manner, meaning that we do not require training data.
+Our SAS INR pipeline, which we call SINR, uses knowledge of the CSAS PSF to optimize a network with an analysis-by-synthesis cost function.
+In particular, we use an imaging model combined with a cost function to fit the network parameters, i.e. its weights.
+We emphasize that the proposed method optimizes a new network per image — networks are not being trained for later deployment on unseen data.

 We identify that existing SAS deconvolution methods do not account for the spatially-varying nature of the SAS PSF, which limits their application.
 To address this, we design a neural network capable of predicting a complex scattering field to perform a coherent deconvolution that accounts for a scene's spatially-varying phase.
 We evaluate our pipeline on simulated measurements created with a point scattering model and real measurements captured with an in-air SAS system called AirSAS~\cite{Blanford2019} (see Figure~\ref{fig:teaser}).
 Our specific contributions are as follows: